invivoax/Information-Security-Handbook-ISH-/README.md

 ---

 - Access Standards: All access rights and permissions will follow our Least Privilege Model, where employees and contractors are granted only the necessary permissions to perform their job functions.
-- Initial Access: Employees and contractors are granted initial access through our standardized onboarding checklist, which is managed by the DevOps and Information Security (InfoSec) team.
+- Initial Access: Employees and contractors are granted initial access to company services and accounts through our standardized onboarding checklist.
-- Access Requests: Employees can request additional permissions or access rights by submitting a formal request form (see Appendix).
+- Access Requests: Employees can request additional permissions or access rights by submitting a formal request form (see end).
-- Revocation of Permissions: The Info sec team regularly audits permissions and their usage.
+- Revocation of Permissions: Invivo AX regularly audits permissions and their usage.
 Permissions will be immediately revoked upon employee separation or role change, as well as when permissions are no longer needed or used.

 ### Data Classification